 How does an icebreaker ship work?

-The working of icebreaker ships lies in their design that is modified to suit their special purpose.
-An icebreaker ship is mostly a mammoth structure, with advantage of weight, size and power.
-They can glide smoothly over even 3 meter thick ice and crush it making path for other ships to tread.
+As said earlier, the working of icebreaker ships lies in their design that is modified to suit their special purpose.
+Having a mammoth structure, with the advantage of weight, size, and power, the icebreakers can glide smoothly over even 3-meter thick ice and crush it making a path for other ships to tread.
 This makes them exceptionally useful piece of machinery in frozen regions of Arctic and Russia.
-Of course, calling them a ‘piece of machinery’ would be a farce but on fair side, they can be reasonably called quite small as compared to the ships and tankers that carry out the final job of relaying the material back and forth a spot.
+Of course, calling them a ‘piece of machinery’ would be a farce but on the fair side, they can be reasonably called quite small as compared to the ships and tankers that carry out the final job of relaying the material back and forth a spot.